top of page

 The verb 'feign' has an etymology rooted in Old French and Latin.
 It evolved from the Old French word 'feindre,' which came from the Latin 'fingere,' meaning 'to shape,' 'to mold,' or 'to fashion.'
 In its original sense, 'feign' was used to describe the act of shaping or molding something, but it eventually took on a figurative meaning related to pretending or making a false show of something.
 Over time, 'feign' became associated with pretending or simulating actions, emotions, or qualities that one does not genuinely possess, often with the intention of deceiving or misleading others.
 The etymology of 'feign' emphasizes the idea of shaping or fashioning a false appearance, underscoring the deliberate and deceptive nature of pretending or feigning in various contexts.

-Quiz: Find the meaning of feign
+Quiz: Find the meaning of the verb feign:

 Try Again!